 Tempering has previously been utilized in the MCMC literature to improve the sampling of multi-modal targets.
 Here we use a technique inspired by \citet{Graham} (see Section \ref{sec:tempered-mcmc}), where we consider the family of approximating distributions,

 where $\gamma_\beta(\bx) = \exp\{ -\beta\phi(\bx)\}$ can be evaluated point-wise and $Z(\beta)$ is typically intractable.

-We will construct an extended target distribution $\pi^N(\bx_{1:N},\beta_{1:N})$ on $\setX^N \times [0,1]^N$ consisting of $N$ pairs $(\bx_i, \beta_i)$, for $i = \range{1}{N}$.
-This target distribution will be constructed in such a way that the marginal distribution of each $\bx$-sample is a mixture with components selected from $\Pi$.
+We will construct an extended target distribution $\pi^N(\bx_{1:N},\beta_{1:N})$ on $\setX^N \times (0,1]^N$ with $N$ pairs $(\bx_i, \beta_i)$, for $i = \range{1}{N}$.
+This target distribution will be constructed in such a way that the marginal distribution of each $\bx_i$ is a mixture, with components selected from $\Pi$.
 This will typically make the marginal distribution more diffuse than the target $\pi$ itself, encouraging better mixing.